Real Estate Insight, Statistics, Gossip, and News - with a Twist and some Flavor

 Please don’t go moving there.
 The city is more fun.

-1. 5 Responses to “Sophie Says: “Silicon Valley [real estate] is bullet-proof””
+5 thoughts on “Sophie Says: “Silicon Valley [real estate] is bullet-proof”

 All my south bay friends who are single want to move to the City.